Databases

 });

-// Endpoint to get all employees from MySQL when you enter: http://localhost:3000/employees
+// TODO: GET all employees from MySQL

 app.get('/employees', function (req, res) {